wjbryant/taboverride/README.md

 not mapped to any action by default.

-Setting the key combinations is done by calling the `tabKey()` or `untabKey()` methods with parameters.
-The first parameter is the key code (`Number`) of the key.
+Setting the key combinations is done by calling the `tabKey()` or `untabKey()` method with arguments.
+The first parameter is the key code (`number`) of the key.
 The second parameter is optional and specifies modifier keys (`alt`, `ctrl`, `meta`, `shift`) as an array of strings.